International Student Department

 Visa

 A visa is a document that allows a visitor to travel to a United States port of entry and request permission to enter the United States in that visa category.
 Your passport and I-20 must remain valid at all times while you are in the United States.
-It is possible your F-1 visa may expire during the course of your study.
-You may remain in the United States on an expired F-1 visa as long as you are maintain your student status.
-However, the next time you travel abroad you must obtain a new F-1 visa before returning to the United States
+Your F-1 visa may expire during your study program.
+You may remain in the United States on an expired F-1 visa as long as you are maintaining your student status.
+However, the next time you travel abroad you must obtain a new F-1 visa before returning to the United States.

 Form I-94